Utah GED Requirements

 How to get a GED in Utah?

-Adults looking to get hold of their GEDs in Utah must take and pass the four separate tests of the GED high school equivalency test.
+Adults seeking to obtain their GED in Utah must pass four separate tests.
 These tests (independent modules) cover Language Arts, Mathematics, Social Studies, and Science.
-The GED exam is administered exclusively in a computer-formatted format.
+The GED exam is administered exclusively in a computer-formatted version.

 What are the Utah GED testing requirements?